dmoulton/no-battery-finder/README.md

 ## Additional parts

-You will need 2 M3-.5x25mm screws along with hex nuts.
+You will need 2 M3-.5x30mm screws along with hex nuts.
 The screws should have countersink-type heads.
-You may be able to use 20mm length if you have to, but 25mm will be better.

 ## Filament